grattan/R_at_Grattan/docs/Organising_R_projects.md

 ```

 This removes all objects from your environment.
 But it doesn't completely clear your R environment, and it doesn't do anything to any packages you have loaded.
 As [Jenny Bryan puts it](https://rstats.wtf/save-source.html#rm-list-ls), this command is "a red flag, because it is indicative of a non-reproducible workflow."

+## Quick guide to starting a project {#quick-guide}

+When you're starting a new project:

+1. Open RStudio;
+2. Click 'File -> New project'
+3. Click 'New Directory'
+4. Click 'New Project'
+5. Give your new project a name, choose where it should go, and click 'Create Project'
+6. Create subfolders in your project folder using the 'New Folder' button (by default in the lower-right pane of RStudio) - start with an 'R' folder
+7. Click 'File -> New File -> R Script'
+8. Save your R script in your R folder.

+Now you've got a good shell of a project - a dedicated folder, with an associated RStudio project, and at least one subfolder.
+This is a good base to start your work.